 Critical Matters — About

-Database of organizations working with circular solutions for critical raw materials.
+Database of organizations working with solutions for critical raw materials.

 About the project

-If you would like to collaborate in the project or be featured in the newsletter, you are welcome to contact us directly at criticalmatters@mixicenter.com.
+If you have any questions and are interested in collaborating with the project or being featured in the newsletter, contact us at criticalmatters@mixicenter.com.

 About MiXi